WellthCare

 Yes, significant subsidies are available to help individuals and families afford healthcare premiums, primarily through government programs tied to income.
 The most prominent source is the Premium Tax Credit (PTC) available through the Affordable Care Act (ACA) Marketplaces.
-However, the landscape of subsidies extends beyond public programs, as innovative benefit models like WellthCare are creating new, employer-sponsored pathways to reduce net healthcare costs and effectively subsidize care through integrated wealth-building mechanisms.
+But subsidies aren't just public.
+Innovative benefit models like WellthCare are creating new, employer-sponsored pathways that reduce net healthcare costs and effectively subsidize care through integrated wealth-building mechanisms.

 Understanding Public Subsidies: The ACA Premium Tax Credit

-The ACA established Premium Tax Credits for those purchasing health insurance through federal or state Marketplaces.
-Eligibility is based on your household income relative to the Federal Poverty Level (FPL).
+The ACA established Premium Tax Credits for people buying health insurance through federal or state Marketplaces.
+Eligibility depends on your household income relative to the Federal Poverty Level (FPL).
 To qualify, you must:

 • Have a household income between 100% and 400% of the FPL.